Beyond Worst-Case Online Allocation via Dynamic Max-min Fairness: Introduction

-An important idea in~\cite{DBLP:conf/sigecom/GorokhBI21,DBLP:conf/sigecom/BanerjeeFT23} is that the ideal utility $\vstar_i(\a_i)$ serves a dual purpose: as a benchmark (agent $i$ should expect at most $\vstar_i(\a_i)$ per-round utility as more would violate others' fair shares), but also, as a guide for the agent's strategy.
-These works show that a simple scheme -- where the agent competes only on rounds which she should receive when realizing $\vstar_i(\a_i)$ -- is sufficient to guarantee that each agent receives utility at least $\frac{1}{2} \vstar_i(\a_i) T$ by the final round $T$, irrespective of how others bid.
-It is natural to ask what happens if agent $i$ uses $\vstar_i(\a_i)$ to determine when to request under \dmmf; in this case we recover a similar robustness guarantee as in prior work.
-However, a subtle but fruitful generalization is to note that since $\vstar_i(\cdot)$ only depends on agent $i$'s value distribution, $\vstar_i(\b)$ can be computed for any $\b\in[0,1]$.
-This motivates a richer space of strategies we refer to as \textbf{$\b$-aggressive strategies} (\cref{def:b-aggresive}), where an agent with fair share $\a_i$ acts as if her share is $\b$.
+While the above guarantee is significant, given the upper bound, focusing on worst-case guarantees may be too pessimistic for real-world applications.
+Motivated by this, we focus on improved utility guarantees that depend on the agent's value distribution.
+To the best of our knowledge, this is the first time such fine-grained analysis has been applied to similar settings.
+This improvement starts by noticing that since $\vstar_i(\cdot)$ only depends on agent $i$'s value distribution, $\vstar_i(\b)$ can be computed for any $\b\in[0,1]$.
+This motivates a rich space of strategies we refer to as \textbf{$\b$-aggressive strategies} (\cref{def:b-aggresive}), where an agent with fair share $\a_i$ acts as if her share is $\b$.
 By setting $\b > \a_i$ (resp. $\b < \a_i$), the agent can become more (resp. less) assertive than she is entailed; however, her fair share $\a_i$ still determines her normalization in \dmmf as well as her benchmark $\vstar_i(\a_i)$, which is the maximum utility she should hope for.
-Nevertheless using $\b$-aggressive policies under \dmmf, we get the following: \begin{itemize} \item \textbf{General robust guarantee}: We first focus on guarantees for agents whose values are i.i.d. across rounds.
-We show (\cref{thm:single:guar}) that under \dmmf if agent $i$ uses a $\b$-aggressive strategy, then no matter how other agents behave, she is guaranteed utility up to any round $t$ satisfying where $U_i[\tau]$ is agent $i$'s utility in round $\tau$.
-This bound is not directly useful as it is expressed in terms of $\vstar_i(\b)$ and not the ideal utility $\vstar_i(\a_i)$; however, it gives us a parameterized set of guarantees, which we can then optimize over to get the following setting-specific results. \begin{itemize}[leftmargin=1em] \item[] \textbf{Uniform distribution}: The simplest demonstration of the usefulness of \cref{eq:intro:general_bound} is when agent $i$'s value is uniformly distributed and $\a_i$ is small ($\leq 1/8$), then $\b = \sqrt{2\a_i}$ gives:
+We get the following results, which exhibit the generality of \dmmf and $\b$-aggressive policies.

-In the large market setting, as $\a_i \to 0$, this is close to optimal, as no agent can get expected utility more than her ideal utility unless assigned more than her fair share.
-Moreover, note that the agent is bidding much more aggressively than her fair share suggests (since $\sqrt{2\a_i}\gg \a_i$); by doing so, however, she guarantees a $1 - \sqrt{2\a_i}$ fraction of $\vstar_i(\a_i)t$ instead of $1/2$.
+\paragraph{Main focus: Fine-grained robust guarantees} Our main focus is on agents with values i.i.d. across rounds.
+We show (\cref{thm:single:guar}) that under \dmmf an agent $i$ with a $\b$-aggressive strategy, no matter how other agents behave, is guaranteed utility \emph{up to any round $\tau$} satisfying\footnote{For $m \in \N$ we denote $[m] = \{1, 2, \ldots, m\}$.}